SirGrantt/ReactWorkshop/readme.md

 As a way to interactively learn these things, we are going to be building the world's best Todo list. :earth_americas::scroll::pencil2:

-So if you are ready to be come a React Ninja:atom_symbol: then make sure you have everything listed below, and lets Git'R Done!
+So if you are ready to become a React Ninja:atom_symbol: then make sure you have everything listed below, and lets Git'R Done!

 ## What should you have with you?